 - Egg Steamer Rack – Instant Pot users LOVE to make hard boiled eggs in their pots!
 With the help of this rack, you can make up to 14 at once!

-- Steamer Insert Pans – Speaking of making a lot at once, these steamer pans makes it easy to cook two dishes at the same time in your Instant Pot.
+- Steamer Insert Pans – Speaking of making a lot at once, these steamer pans make it easy to cook two dishes at the same time in your Instant Pot.

 - Cheesecake Pan – Surprisingly, one of the most raved about Instant Pot functions is its ability to produce the best cheesecakes!
 After seeing a few hundred pictures of them online, you will eventually want to try it for yourself.
-When you’re ready to give it a try, start with This Old Gal’s New York Cheesecake or Amy & Jacky’s Cheesecake #17.
+When you’re ready to give it a try, start with Amy & Jacky’s Cheesecake #17.

 - Egg Bites Molds – Another IP fan favorite is egg bites, very similar to an item on Starbucks’ menu.
 You’ll need this silicone mold to make them.
 Use this Egg Bites recipe from Foodie & Wine.